isportistics/fullstack-challenge/readme.md

 ## Rules

-1. Your code should be made available in a public or private repository, on your personal github or bitbucket;
+1. Your code should be made available in a public or private repository, on your personal github, gitlab or bitbucket;
-2. Send the link to dev@cubo.network;
+2. Send the link to mauricio@isportistics.com;
-3. We use Angular and Node.js with Serverless, but you can feel free to choose other technologies;
+3. We use HTML5, CSS, JavaScript, jQuery, Bootstrap and Python.
+It is preferable to use these technologies, but you can contact us if you don't know any of them and want to develop with another technology.

 ## Challenge